digital-asset/daml/docs/source/daml/intro/10_Functional101.rst

 You may be tempted to make ``reverseWorker`` a local definition inside ``reverse``, but Daml only supports recursion for top-level functions so the recursive part ``recurseWorker`` has to be its own top-level function.

-Folds and maps in action contexts
+Folds and Maps In Action Contexts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The folds and ``map`` function above are pure in the sense introduced in :doc:`5_Restrictions`: The functions used to map or process items have no side-effects.
 In day-to-day Daml that's the exception rather than the rule.
 If you have looked at the chapter 8 models, you'll have noticed ``mapA``, ``mapA_``, and ``forA`` all over the place.
 A good example are the ``mapA`` in the ``testMultiTrade`` script: